Mat MacDonald AKA The Rook The Rook is currently enrolled in Human Kinetics at

 Honestly, Charlotte stays the same with this deal.
 They donʼt really get better, and if anything they get a bit worse, but the reason that they stay ʻthe sameʼ is because this sheds money from their franchise and helps them look ahead at signing a big name free-agent in the future.
 Draft picks are always helpful for a team looking to add young faces, and without a doubt you can bet Michael Jordan will be on his high horse trying to make deals to get his team to his expectations.

-Portlandʼs grade: A Charlotteʼs grade: MJ
+PortlandĘĽs grade: A CharlotteĘĽs grade: MJ

 HOU: Gorgan Dragic, 1st Rd.
 Pick